decred/dcrdex/docs/wiki/Localization-and-Translation.md

 Once the new file is created in **client/webserver/locales** and the new map registered in **client/webserver/locales/locales.go**, it is then necessary to run `go generate` in the **client/webserver/site** folder.
 This creates the localized HTML template files in the **localized_html** folder.

+If you modify any of the HTML templates in *client/webserver/site/src/html*, it is also necessary to regenerate the localize templates with `go generate`.

 ## Step 2 - Notifications

 The notification strings involved editing [client/core/locale_ntfn.go](https://github.com/decred/dcrdex/blob/master/client/core/locale_ntfn.go) with a new `var zhCN map[Topic]*translation`.
 These translations correspond to the English strings in the `enUS` map in the same file.